 In addition to the Dean's Scholarship, Ohio University has a variety of endowed and restricted scholarships which are awarded yearly.
 These scholarships have a variety of grade point average, major, and place of residence prerequisites.
 All currently enrolled students (including graduate students) should consider completing the Online Scholarship Application.

 Scholarships for graduate students are awarded by individual schools or departments.
 You should apply for a graduate scholarship as part of the graduate admissions application process.

 New transfer students admitted to the fall term are automatically considered for transfer scholarships.
 Undergraduate Admissions reviews credentials and transcripts received.
 No separate application is required.
 To be considered for a transfer scholarship, a new transfer student must apply for and be admitted to Ohio University by May 15.

-If you plan to attend one of Ohio University's five regional campuses, you can apply for upperclass scholarships online.
-Currently enrolled students should complete the online scholarship application available beginning November 1, 2017.
-Students must apply no later than February 1, 2018 to receive first-priority consideration.
+If you plan to attend one of Ohio University's five regional campuses, your application for admission serves as your application for all available freshmen scholarships.
+Currently enrolled students should complete the online scholarship application(opens in a new window) available beginning November 1, 2023.
+Students must apply no later than February 1, 2024 to receive first-priority consideration.